Eritrea entry requirements for Mongolia passport holders

 ServiceCost

-Tourist visa (single entry)Standard fee for a single-entry tourist visa.~$50 USD (equivalent in local currency)
+Tourist visa (single entry)Standard fee for a single-entry tourist visa, payable at Eritrean embassy or on arrival.~$50 USD (equivalent in local currency)

-Tourist visa (multiple entry)Allows multiple entries within validity.~$100 USD (equivalent in local currency)
+Tourist visa (multiple entry)For multiple entries; validity and conditions vary.~$100 USD (equivalent in local currency)

-Stay extension feeExtension possible at immigration office; subject to approval.~$30 USD per month (estimated)
+Stay extension feeExtension beyond initial visa period, subject to approval.~$30 USD per month (estimated)

-Overstay fine per dayPenalty for overstaying visa validity.~$10 USD per day (estimated, max cap unknown)
+Overstay fine per dayPenalty for overstaying visa validity; pay at immigration office before departure.~$10 USD per day (estimated, max cap unknown)

 Common reasons for entry denial